-What would happen to your pension if you die?Posted on: 06 September 2013 by Andrew Stallard
+What would happen to your pension if you die?Posted by Andrew Stallard

 Andrew Stallard explains how to ensure your pensions information is easily accessible in the event of your death.

 If you have a pension it may not be immediately clear what will happen to the funds on your death.
 It may not be something that you may want to address but families are increasingly challenging decisions made by pension scheme trustees following the death of a member.

 Pension savers are being warned to regularly update the documents that say who should get money from their pension pot if they die.